Vijaiey88/Final-projects-ML/README.md

 ## Image Classification

-The **Image Classification** project deals with classifying images into different categories using deep learning techniques.
-It involves training a neural network model on labeled images and then using the model to classify unseen images.
+The **Image Classification** project deals with classifying images into different categories.

-Each sub-branch contains its own set of code, data, and documentation.
-Please refer to the respective sub-branch directories for detailed instructions on running and using the projects.

 ## Requirements